 Owning a car is also expensive in the UK thanks to relatively high fuel costs.
 As of January 2019, the price per litre is around £1.20 for unleaded and £1.30 for diesel.

 The UK also has an extensive rail network.
 Train fares can be high although monthly passes are much more cost effective.
-If you are making one-off journeys and know the dates you are travelling booking 2 or 3 weeks in advance using websites such as thetrainline can save you an average of 43% per journey.
+If you are making one-off journeys and know the dates you are travelling booking two or three weeks in advance using websites such as thetrainline can save you an average of 43% per journey.

 Cost of British food